Luteolin: Natural occurrences

-Dietary sources include celery, broccoli, artichoke, green pepper, parsley, thyme, dandelion, perilla, chamomile tea, carrots, olive oil, peppermint, rosemary, navel oranges, and oregano.
-It can also be found in the seeds of the palm Aiphanes aculeata.
+Other dietary sources include celery, broccoli, artichoke, green pepper, parsley, dandelion, perilla, chamomile tea, carrots, olive oil, rosemary, navel oranges, and oregano.
+It is present in the seeds of the palm Aiphanes aculeata.

+Research

+Although preliminary laboratory research has been conducted on luteolin, there is no clinical evidence to indicate that its presence in consumed plant foods has any effect on human health or diseases.